Saim2026/Harvard_Assignments/README.md

 Learn how to handle exceptions, find and fix bugs, and write unit tests; use third-party libraries; validate and extract data with regular expressions; model real-world entities with classes, objects, methods, and properties; and read and write files.
 Hands-on opportunities for lots of practice.
 Exercises inspired by real-world programming problems.

-So, let's deep dive! :)
+So, let's deep dive in! :)